module.ui

 : Callable[Concatenate[str, P], R]

-A function that takes a str id as its first argument, followed by any additional parameters accepted by fn.
+The decorated UI function.
+The function takes a str id as its first argument, followed by any additional parameters accepted by fn.
 When called, it returns UI elements with input/output IDs automatically namespaced using the provided module id.

 See Also